plotly/plotlyjs.jl-docs/julia/legend.md

 ### Legend Order

 By default, Plotly lays out legend items in the order in which values appear in the underlying data.
-Every function also includes a `category_orders` keyword argument which can be used to control [the order in which categorical axes are drawn](/julia/categorical-axes/), but beyond that can also control the order in which legend items appear, and [the order in which facets are laid out](/julia/facet-plots/).
+Every function also includes a `category_orders` keyword argument which can be used to control [the order in which categorical axes are drawn], but beyond that can also control the order in which legend items appear, and [the order in which facets are laid out].

 ```julia
 using PlotlyJS, CSV, DataFrames